AlexandreIorio/MembershipManager/RequirementSpecification/ProjectRequirementSpecification.md

 - Writing queries and creating views and automatic triggers.

 ### V. Database Application - 21 February, 2024
-- Development of a cross-platform application in `C#` with `Maui` for visualizing and manipulating the database.
+- Development of an application in `C#` for visualizing and manipulating the database.
 - Use of an API to connect the application to the database.

 ## Project